 The PreK-5 Drama program at Peabody is designed to create a safe and fun environment where students feel inspired to take risks and tackle challenging and ambitious material.
 Students explore stories, theater history, and issues in the world around them while learning theatrical techniques in acting, playwriting, directing, and design elements.
 Students work on a series of projects, over which they gradually assume more responsibility as they grow in confidence and develop their imaginations and skills in group work.

 Students in grades K-1 take part in small-scale performances, while students in grades 2-5 have the opportunity to take part in the main school production.
 Middle School students take Drama as part of Peabody’s Arts & Enrichment program, and may choose from classes such as Musical Theater, Stage Design, Improv, and Scripted Performance.

-In grades PreK – 4 students experience music through listening, playing, singing and moving.
-Elementary music education at Peabody is based on a learning-through-doing model influenced by an Orff educational approach.
-The K-4 classes learn percussion, vocal songs, and xylophone ensemble music.
-By the end of 4th grade all Peabody musicians have a strong foundation in rhythm, melody, song form, music notation, and ensemble playing.
+In grades PreK-5, Peabody students experience music through listening, playing, singing and moving.
+Elementary music at Peabody is based on a learning-through-doing model influenced by an Orff educational approach.
+The K-4 classes sing and play percussion, xylophones, and drums.
+Music exposure through in-class listening and discussion is another staple of the PreK-5 music curriculum.
+Students in grades 2-5 also learn basic chords, melodies, scales, and repertoire on ukulele.
+By the end of 5th grade all Peabody musicians have a strong foundation in rhythm, melody, song form, music notation, and ensemble playing.

-Each year the music program puts on a school-wide talent show, and a year-end spring concert, displaying the students’ skills learned throughout the year.
-In addition to these performances, the middle school travels to Busch Gardens or Kings Dominion to compete against regional music groups.
-Middle school students are also given opportunities to perform throughout the community of Charlottesville as part of their service learning.
+Each year the music program puts on the K-5 Talent Show in the winter and the Middle School Cabaret in the spring.
+These performance opportunities afford fans a glimpse into the Peabody musical process.
+In the past, middle school students have traveled to Busch Gardens and Kings Dominion to compete against regional music groups, and are also given opportunities to perform throughout the community of Charlottesville as part of their service learning.